julie-hsu/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-Code Book
-Describes the variables, the data, and any transformations or work performed to clean up the data
+Code Book which describes the variables, the data, and any transformations or work performed to clean up the data

 Identifiers
 * subject - The ID of the subject who carried out the experiment.